These are the best places to travel this summer

 Beyond the walled old city, adventure seekers are spoiled for choice, with jungles, rivers, caves, mountains and waterfalls in every direction.
-Food and forest are the defining features of Chiang Mai, a place that is wonderfully relaxed and exceptionally diverse – no matter how many times you visit there’s always something new to discover.
+Food and forest define Chiang Mai, a place that’s wonderfully relaxed and remarkably diverse.
+No matter how many times you visit, there’s always something new to discover.

 Here are some of the best things to do in Chiang Mai.